ronchaudhuri1998/League_Of_Legends_Match_Predictor/README.md

 • Gained insights into the impact of in-game factors on match outcomes through feature importance analysis.

 • Explored optimization techniques like L2 regularization and learning rate tuning to enhance model performance.

+Technologies Used:
+Python (Pandas, Scikit-learn, PyTorch), Matplotlib for visualizations, and Jupyter Notebook for iterative development.